JAYHN554/MURF_AI/README.md

 # 🩺 ArogyaSaathi – Voice-based Medical Info Buddy

-**ArogyaSaathi** is an AI-powered health companion that simplifies complex medical prescriptions and reports for everyday users — especially the elderly and regional language speakers.
-By combining OCR, NLP, translation, and voice AI, it helps users understand their medical documents in **Marathi, Hindi, or English** through clear, natural voice explanations using **Murf AI**.
+**ArogyaSaathi** is an AI-powered health companion that simplifies complex medical reports and prescriptions for everyday users — especially the elderly and regional language speakers.
+Using OCR, GPT-powered NLP, multilingual translation, and lifelike Murf AI voiceovers, ArogyaSaathi helps users understand their health in **Marathi, Hindi, or English** — through voice.

 ---